spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 # Quick start

-This page explains how to use this Ansible book in order to install Matrix services on your server with minimum core services.
+This page explains how to use this Ansible playbook to install Matrix services on your server with a minimal set of core services.

 We will be using `example.com` as the "base domain" in the following instruction.